-The use of alternative references to various laws in the above-cited provisions has always the same purpose, namely to reduce significantly the possibility of successfully challenging sales contracts for formal defects ().
-This regulatory approach is based on the related principles favor negotii and favor validitatis which both aim at avoiding the formal invalidity of contracts as far as possible (), thereby giving preference to the enforcement of party agreements over the competing interest that form requirements are trying to protect.
+The use of alternative references to various laws in the above-cited provisions always has the same purpose, namely to reduce significantly the possibility of successfully challenging sales contracts for formal defects (Von Mehren 1987: 39).
+This regulatory approach is based on the related principles of favor negotii and favor validitatis, which both aim at avoiding the formal invalidating of contracts as far as possible (Loacker 2011: 222-223; Pfeiffer, Weller & Nordmeier 2011: para 1), thereby giving preference to the enforcement of party agreements over the competing interests that form requirements are trying to protect.